Dragon Age: Inquisition: Marketing and release

 In addition to the standard version, other editions of Inquisition were made available for purchase.
 The Digital Deluxe Edition and Inquisitor's Editions come bundled with a digital copy of the game's OST as well as multiple in-game bonus items, such as a throne made out of a dragon's skull for Skyhold, mount skins, and the Flames of the Inquisition equipment series.
 The multiplayer DLC packs Destruction and Dragonslayer were released in December 2014 and May 2015 respectively, and both were available free of charge.
 New playable agents were also added in post-launch patches.
-The first single-player DLC Jaws of Hakkon was released on March 24, 2015, for PC and Xbox 360 and May 26, 2015, for PlayStation 3, PlayStation 4, and Xbox 360.
+The first single-player DLC Jaws of Hakkon was released on March 24, 2015, for PC and Xbox One and May 26, 2015, for PlayStation 3, PlayStation 4, and Xbox 360.
 It focuses on the previous Inquisition and the fate of the Inquisitor's predecessor, and introduces a new open area called the Frostback Basin.
-The Black Emporium, released on May 5, 2015 and available free of charge, adds a new vendor that sells exclusive items, and the "Mirror of Transformation", which allow players to change the appearance of their Inquisitor as many times as they want.
+The Black Emporium, released on May 5, 2015, and available free of charge, adds a new vendor that sells exclusive items, and the "Mirror of Transformation", which allow players to change the appearance of their Inquisitor as many times as they want.

 On July 6, 2015, BioWare announced that they intended to cease support for the remaining downloadable content of Inquisition for the seventh generation of video game consoles, though players can transfer their saved games to the newer hardwares.
 Spoils of the Avvar, which adds new in-game items, schematics, and customization options, was the last content pack released for the PlayStation 3 and Xbox 360 on June 9, 2015, while Spoils of the Qunari was the first content pack released exclusively for the eighth generation of video game consoles on July 22, 2015.
 The second single-player DLC, The Descent, developed by BioWare's Austin studio, was released on August 11, 2015.
 It brings the Inquisitor to the Deep Roads, where recurrent earthquakes threaten the worldwide lyrium trade, and potentially Thedas as a whole.
 The last single-player DLC, Trespasser, was released on September 8, 2015, set two years after the defeat of Corypheus.
 It expands upon the ending of Inquisition and concludes multiple story threads set up by the main game.
 EA released a Game of the Year edition of the game, which bundled the base game and all post-launch additional content, on October 6, 2015.

 Reception

 Critical reception

 Dragon Age: Inquisition received "generally favorable" reviews, according to review aggregator Metacritic.
+OpenCritic determined that 92% of critics recommended the game.
 Many critics regarded it as a significant improvement over Dragon Age II, and helped revitalize the series.